-Figure 44.
+Figure 43.
 Graphic.
-Improper Restraint Use in Crashes, 2015-2019
+Improper restraint use in crashes, 2015-2019 (Source: NMDOT, 2021).

-The crash tree shown in Figure 44 shows the distribution of crashes involving the improper use of vehicle restraints.
+The crash tree shown in Error!
+Reference source not found. shows the distribution of crashes involving the improper use of vehicle restraints.
 Although not an emphasis area for the LRSP, improper use of vehicle restraints contributes to 23 percent of the fatal and serious injury crashes in the Santa Fe region.
 Of the total number of crashes involving improper restraint use by the vehicle occupant, 25 crashes resulted in a fatal and serious injury and 209 crashes in a possible injury.
-These primarily occurred on the region.
-Other urban local roads within contributing factors in these crashes include failure to yield the right of way, following too closely, and alcohol or drug involvement.
+These primarily occurred on urban local streets and roads within the region.
+Other contributing factors in these crashes include failure to yield the right of way, following too closely, and alcohol or drug involvement.
 A review of the data indicates that over one-quarter of these drivers were aged 65 or over.
 Over 50 percent of the fatal and injury crashes with a restraint not used occurred during daylight conditions.